-AXA Assurances Luxembourg's solvency ratio calculated without applying the volatility adjustment amounted to 200% at December 31, 2016 compared to 202% with the volatility adjustment.
+AXA Assurances Vie Luxembourg's solvency ratio calculated without applying the volatility adjustment amounted to 167% at December 31, 2019 compared to 176% with the volatility adjustment.

-The basic own funds without considering the volatility adjustment would decrease by \in 0.4 million to \in 68 million, reflecting the increase in best estimate liabilities due to lower discount rate.
+The ratio without volatility adjustment is based on EOF calculated without volatility adjustment while the SCR is calculated with volatility adjustment.
+The total SCR of this exercise has not been calculated without volatility adjustment (similar for MCR).
+The basic own funds without considering the volatility adjustment decrease by \leqslant 4.4 million to \leqslant 73.6 million, reflecting the increase in best estimate liabilities due to lower discount rate.